LazyBreadManReal/TheBookKeepers/README.md

 ## 💬 Notes

-- Make sure your database matches the structure expected by the backend (you may import a `.sql` file if provided).
 - Default port for MySQL in XAMPP is `3306`.
 If yours is different, match it in `.env`.
 - Ensure `node` and `npm` are installed.
 You can check with:
   ```bash